parmentelat/r2lab-obsolete/website/tuto-05-Cs.md

 Below we present an experiment which will conduct a load image usgin [NEPI](http://nepi.inria.fr/Install/WebHome) network tool at R2lab simulation testbed.

-You will be able load and control as root user the most common Linux distros.
-We provide **Ubuntu 14.10/15.04 and Fedora 21/22**.
+You will be able load and control the most common Linux distros at R2lab testbed as root user.
+We provide **Ubuntu 14.10/15.04** and **Fedora 21/22** for all users.

 <br>